-Youth For Justice Plan
+Youth for Justice Plan

-1. TASK CHART
+TASK CHART & TIMELINE

-- A. What activities and tasks must you complete to do this action?
-Include descriptions of meetings, research, acquiring materials, making arrangements, getting permissions, finding locations, etc. - B. Who is responsible for each of these activities and tasks?
-Be as specific as possible.
+- What activities and tasks must you complete to do this action?
+Include descriptions of meetings, research, acquiring materials, making arrangements, getting permissions, finding locations, etc. - Who is responsible for each of these activities and tasks?
+Be as specific as possible. - In what order and by what date should each of these tasks be completed?
+Who will be in charge of each task?
+Write the person's name and due date.